thiagorossener/jekflix-template/_posts/2025-2-22-Generating-Alpha.md

 $$

-With the feature importance scores, we constuct a single composite signal - the alpha vector - which ranks assets based on their predicted performance.
-In an investment context, assets with higher alpha scores are expected to perform better than those with lower scores.
+With the feature importance scores, we construct a single composite signal - the Alpha Vector.

+The Alpha Vector essentially represents a single predictive value for each asset, synthesizing information from multiple factors into 1 metric.
+In investment terms, 'alpha' refers to the excess return on an investment relative to the benchmark index.
+An alpha vector in this context is a set of scores that estimates the expected relative performance of each asset, based on the weighted factors.
+Assets with high scores in the alpha vector are predicted to outperform those with lower scores.

 <h3 class="toc_title">5 - Optimized Alpha Vector Portfolio Analysis</h3>